kitsmart/alfs-recon-tool/README.md

 # alfs-recon-tool
-This is a reconnaissance tool for all different types of recon
+This is a reconnaissance tool for all different types of security enumeration